amanj28/amanj28/README.md

 ## 📎 About:

-- I'm a Frontend Web Developer building the Front-end of Websites and Web Applications that leads to the success of the overall product.
+- I'm a Front End and full stack Web Developer building the Front-end of Websites and UI/UX Web Applications that leads to the success of the overall product.
 While building any product, I always make sure that whatever I'm building, it's going to solve problems and it's going to provide value no matter how small or large the product is.

 - I also like sharing content related to the stuff that I have learned over the years in Web Development so it can help other people of the Dev Community.